-A legal will is one of the most oft-forgotten personal finance planning requirements.
+A legal will is one of the most forgotten personal finance planning requirements.
 It is surprising how many Canadians are without a current and enforceable will.
-Many without a will believe it is too complex and expensive to do so or have never heard of a legal online will in Canada.
+Many who do not have a will believe it is too complex and expensive or has never heard of creating a legal online will in Canada.

-Epilogue is changing this common perception.
-This growing platform makes it easy to draft, review, and execute a legal online will in Canada.
-And you can create it in your own home at a fraction of the traditional cost of an independent attorney.
+Epilogue is changing these common misperceptions.
+This growing online platform makes drafting, reviewing, and executing a legal will easy.
+And you can create it in your own home at a fraction of the traditional cost of an attorney.

 Disclaimer: Epilogue does not provide legal or professional advice, such as accounting or tax advice.

 Epilogue is a legal technology platform that provides the simplest and most affordable way to create an online will in Canada.
 It streamlines legal processes and helps you create, edit, and store your will and other select legal documents in one digital location.
-From start to finish, using this encrypted and safe platform, you can create a will in just 20 minutes—without ever leaving the comfort of your home or ever stepping foot in a lawyer’s office.
+From start to finish, you can create a will in just 20 minutes using this encrypted and safe platform—without ever leaving the comfort of your home or stepping into a lawyer’s office.

-Epilogue is not a document-writing company but rather online software that allows users to create documents and store them in the cloud.
+Epilogue is not a document-writing company but rather online software allowing users to create and store documents in the cloud.
 Besides wills, they also offer assistance with documents such as an enduring Power of Attorney for Property and Personal Care and a Social Media Will.

 The best thing about creating an online will with Epilogue is that you have a digital or printed copy at a fraction of the cost of an attorney.
 The platform provides a simple, affordable way to develop and memorialize a legal estate plan.